scriptwide-fonts/scriptwide-sans-cjk/README.md

   * As per the OFL, you are free to do so as long as your font abides to the OFL.
 7. What's the point of these questions?
   * I only know that, that's what Damascus, that's what the point of Damascus.
+8. Did you remove the coverage images of Scriptwide Sans CJK-A and C?
+  * Yes, as they are redundant.

 ## Disclaimer